Download the PDF Version of this blog so you can share or read it later.

 The guidelines currently state that people should remain at least one metre apart, but in enclosed settings for longer periods of time, to keep your employees safe you’ll probably want to enforce a larger distance - and it’s likely your employees will want that too.

 Once you have defined those limits based on each floor or room’s capacity you can use occupancy monitoring to ensure this isn’t exceeded.
 All of this data can be leveraged to help employees identify the best floor for them to work from, where to hold a meeting or take a call, or whether or not they should work remotely that day.

 Monitoring overall building occupancy as well as footfall around individual meeting rooms and high-traffic areas like break rooms, cafeterias and restrooms, will help everyone in the building follow social distancing guidelines and occupancy restrictions.
 Apart from following regulations, tracking traffic patterns allows for regular sanitisation throughout the building based on the number of entrants to each area.

 With a SafeCount™ system installed throughout your building, the sensors can help you optimise your workspaces with employee safety at the forefront.

 The sensors collect entrance and exit data and offer audio or visual alerts that you set up so employees can see if it’s safe to walk into an area at a glance.
 The occupancy limits can be customised for each area, so everyone from management, to employees and visitors, can quickly see which areas it is safe to enter and which are not.
 The anonymous occupancy data can also be stored and accessed within the SafeCount Plus cloud platform so managers and facilities managers can view compliance and analyse data remotely, all whilst keeping employees as safe as possible.

-Request a demo to find out how SafeCount can help you keep employees safe when returning to the workspace.
+Click below to find out how SafeCount can help you keep employees safe when returning to the workspace.